 It’s easy to get carried away with creative ideas and forget exactly what it is you’re trying to achieve.
 A graphic designer might produce some really awesome gym advertisement ideas, but if they don’t achieve your business objective then they’re a waste of time and money.
 So, as you work through mock-ups, reviews, and edits of your gym ad, always keep your goals in mind.

 It can be tempting to come up with one gym ad and then use it everywhere.
 It seems like an efficient approach, right?
 The problem is, one design won’t be suitable for every purpose.
 Of course, the dimensions between a large gym advertisement banner and A4 poster will differ, but it’s more than that.

 Like a billboard, a banner is read at a glance so needs to be simple and clear.
 But a gym advertisement poster on a noticeboard or magazine ad will probably be read up close, so can handle more text than a billboard or banner.
 You can definitely use the same messaging and design concept, but just tweak it for the environment that it’ll be used in.

 ⇒ Advertising online?
 Here’s a useful guide to ad sizes for

 So, there you have our beginners guide to gym advertisement design.
 Start by defining your objective – this way your ad will be aligned with your business goals.
 Follow the anatomy guide and AIDA principle to create a persuasive gym advert that’ll stand out from the crowd.
 Use the examples for inspiration but don’t be afraid to try something new.
-If you have a unique idea or want to test out a marketing initiative then give it a try.
 By following this guide you can create an awesome gym advert that increases brand awareness, generates leads, and drives additional revenue.